Skip to content

 Warning

-pydantic_only=True fields are always Optional and it cannot be changed (otherwise db load validation would fail)
+pydantic fields have to be always Optional and it cannot be changed (otherwise db load validation would fail)

 1